 Networks and Innovation.
 Research in this theme examines value creation for innovation (with suppliers, customers, or experts), information flow in supply chains, and outsourcing strategies (e.g., make-or-buy decisions).
 Research in this theme examines value creation for innovation (with suppliers, customers, or experts), information flow in supply chains, and outsourcing strategies (e.g., make-or-buy decisions).

-Marketing-Finance.
-The Marketing-Finance Research Lab (MFRL) comprises a growing group of researchers and educators in both marketing and finance who share and combine their scholarship and expertise to provide interdisciplinary research, education, and engagement with business.
+Next to our core research themes, a group of researchers and educators in both marketing and finance share and combine their scholarship and expertise in the Marketing-Finance Research Lab (MFRL) through interdisciplinary research, education, and engagement with business.
 Read more.